 The telefilm also differs from the eventual weekly series in several ways.
 In addition to the “OSO/OSI” change, Richard Anderson’s Oscar Goldman (a lead character in both the original novel and the following TV series) is not present, but a similar character named Oliver Spencer (played by veteran character actor Darren McGavin) is featured for the first and only time in the series.
 This is also the only time that Dr. Wells was played by Martin Balsam, as the part was re-cast with Alan Oppenheimer in the future series on a reoccurring basis, and eventually re-cast again with Martin E. Brooks (my favorite of the three) when Dr. Wells became a regular character on the series.
 Also, as mention in the introductory paragraph, the weekly series’ trademark sound effects and iconic “slow-motion” running sequences were not yet incorporated into the action at this point, which will seem more than a little odd to fans of the weekly series who have never seen this original telefilm before.

-So now that I’ve hashed through the film’s origin and it’s differences from it’s source novel and follow-up weekly series, the obvious question should be, “Is this telefilm any good on it’s own accord?”
-As stated before, this film is darker than the series and actually addresses the pathos of Steve’s situation, and, as a result, Steve feels much more flesh out and dimensional than the more typical gun-ho superhero that he became on the weekly series.
+So now that I’ve hashed through the film’s origin and it’s differences from it’s source novel and following weekly series, the obvious question should be, “Is this telefilm any good on it’s own accord?”
+As stated before, this film is darker than the series and actually addresses the pathos of Steve’s situation, and, as a result, Steve feels much more fleshed out and multi-dimensional than he became on the weekly series.
 Although not as cold-blooded as in the novel, this original pilot gives Majors his only chance to play Austin as a more morose, bitter character and he responses to this challenge admirably.
-Majors is particularly effective in the heartbreaking, Frankenstein-like moment where Steve rescues a young boy’s life, but is then looked upon with terror as the boy’s mother discovers the exposed circuitry in Steve’s bionic arm.
+Majors is particularly effective in the heartbreaking, Frankenstein-like moment where Steve rescues a young boy’s life, but is then looked upon with terror as the boy’s mother discovers the exposed circuitry in Steve’s bionic arm - themes that would not be explored again in such a frank manner on the following series.

 Darren McGavin’s portrays the Goldman-substitute Oliver Spencer as a sincerely manipulative and cold-hearted tyrant, something that is truly a contrast to the stern-but-fair fatherly quality that Richard Anderson would later bring to the weekly series as Oscar.
 I have always admired the crusty McGavin’s considerable talents throughout his legendary career in everything from The Man with the Golden Arm (1955) to A Christmas Story (1983), and he expertly plays Oliver here – however, I can see why series developer Kenneth Johnson chose to replace him with the more sympathetic Oscar in the weekly series.
 Academy Award –winning big-screen character actor Martin Balsam is also terrific as Dr. Wells, yet his prolific film career (he was in three theatrical films and two other telefilms in ’73 alone) unfortunately prevented him from continuing to play the role in the subsequent telefilms and weekly series.
 The beautiful Lee Remick-lookalike Barbara Anderson is also very affecting as the compassionate nurse who inevitably has a fairly complex relationship with Steve, and it’s slightly disappointing that she never made a return appearance in the proper series.